 What is forecasting?

-Forecasting is the analysis and clarification of the state of the future regarding the operations that you are planning to undertake.
-In the process of forecasting, information from both past and present and also facts are taken into consideration to foresee future events. therefore, we can say that forecast helps us to look forward to predetermining trends and events of the future and also their possible impacts on the organization.
+Forecasting is analyzing and clarifying the future state regarding the operations you plan to undertake.
+In the process of forecasting, information from both past and present and facts are taken into consideration to foresee future events.
+Therefore, we can say that forecasting helps us look at past and present performance and forward to predetermining trends and events of the future and their possible impacts on the organization.

 Managers working at different levels of an organization perform forecasting.
 In addition to this, sometimes experts like economists, analysts, and statisticians have also performed forecasts for the organization to forecast future uncertainties.
 Forecasting is of two types –

-Different types of a quantitative forecasting method are –
+Different types of quantitative forecasting methods are –

 - Extrapolation